will9191/ecommerce-doc/README.md

 **Containerization**: Docker

 **API Test**: Postman
-## Funcionalidades
+## Features

-- Login
-- Register
-- Change password
-- Forgot password
-- Reset password
-- Real-time update of payment status (Socket)
+Authentication and Account Management:

+Login, register, password change, password recovery, and password reset.
+E-commerce:

-- Product pagination (lazy loading)
+Product pagination with lazy loading.
-- Reviews for products
-- Product filter by gender, color, size and category
+Product filters by gender, color, size, and category.
-- Sort products by price high-low and low-high
+Product sorting by price (low-to-high and high-to-low).
-- Stock control
+Stock control.
-- Add Item to Cart
-- Remove Cart Item from Cart
-- Increase and decrease Cart Item quantity
-- Automatic adjustment of quantity if the item was added when it had the quantity but is no longer available
-- Remove Cart Item if quantity available is 0
-- Make Orders
+Product reviews.
+Shopping Cart:

+Add and remove items.
+Automatic quantity adjustment based on availability.
+Removal of items with unavailable stock.
+Orders:

+Order creation and real-time payment status updates via WebSockets.
+Addresses:

-- Address creation, editing and deletion
+Address creation, editing, deletion, and ZIP code search.
-- CEP search
-- Favorite product
-- Favorites section for products you want
+Favorites:

+Add products to favorites and access them in a dedicated section.
-- Responsive design
+Responsive Design:

+Optimized user experience across devices.
+Administration:

-- Admin dashboard to manage all system
+Admin dashboard for full system management, including order insights.
-- Orders Insights
+Technical Highlights

+Real-Time Updates: Implemented via WebSockets to ensure seamless synchronization of payment status.
+Scalable Infrastructure: Leveraging AWS and Docker for scalability and easy maintenance.
+Modern Design: Styled with Tailwind CSS, providing an attractive and responsive layout.
+This system combines performance, functionality, and usability to deliver a complete and efficient e-commerce solution.

 ## Deploy

 To access this project and see more you can access this link: